-Italy has it all, history, culture and of course, food.
+Italy has it all: history, culture and, of course, food.
 You’ll want to experience all three on your travels, but it’s hard to top the experience of eating Italian food in Italy.
 It’s nothing like you will have tried at home.
 Nothing can compare.

 But finding the best food in Italy isn’t always easy, particularly in the most popular tourist destinations at the peak of the travel season.